magnos-code/magnos/docs/source/theory/linear-spin-wave-theory.rst

 Cell rotation
 +++++++++++++++

-The cell rotation, being commensurate with the lattice, may be represented by a wavevector where the angle of rotation in a given cell is
+The cell rotation is commensurate with the lattice, and therefore can be represented by a reciprocal wavevector belonging to the first Brillouin zone :math:`\mathbf{k}_{rot}`, which determines the rotation angle through the usual dot product between direct and reciprical wavevector:

 .. math::
    :label: cell_rotation_angle

    \theta = \mathbf{k}_{rot}\cdot\mathbf{R}.

-A rotation axis should also be specified.
-Magnon takes :math:`\mathbf{k}_rot` and applies the magnetic ordering.
+The effect of the rotation is visually represented in Fig. 6 (left panel).
+We also note that the cell rotation and site rotation depend on the definition of the unit cell --- Fig. 6 shows that a cell rotation involving two adjacent primitice cells containing one magnetic moment, can be eqiuvalently described as a site rotation in a 2x supercell of the primitive that contains two magnetic moments.
+To be precise, here with primitive magnetic cell we mean the minimum cardinality set of magnetic moments that allows to describe the material through periodic repetitions, while a unit cell is not necessarily a minimum-cardinality set (e.g., a unit cell can be a supercell of the primitive cell).
+In general, the description based on the primitive cell is preferable for the following reasons: it exploits all the crystal symmetries and hence has a lower computational cost; (ii) it yields the simplest possible magnon bandstructure in the largest possible Brillouin zone (in contrast, the supercell approach yields a folded bandstructure, i.e., with a larger number of bands in a smaller primitive cell).

 .. figure:: mag_ord.png

    * Two physically equivalent ways to represent an antiferromagnet: left, using a magnetic ordering wavevector; right, using a supercell.
-The left approach is practically more convenient.*
+The left approach is practically more convenient as it exploits all crystal symmetries and results in a lower computational cost.*

-If it is possible to represent a structure using a magnetic ordering wavevector, it is better to represent it this way than manually building the ordering by inputting a supercell (the two options for a simple example are shown in Fig. 6).
-The supercell will not be the primitive cell, which will lead to spurious additional bands.

 Eigensolution
 --------------

 In the previous section, we saw how to set up the Hamiltonian using creation and annihilation operators for different ground state spin configurations.
-Now, we are ready to diagonalize.
-This will give us the eigenstates and eigenenergies of the Hamiltonian, which are the longest-lived excitations under the model.
-This is because the Hamiltonian determines the time evolution of the system; an eigenstate will be unchanged under time evolution.
+Representing this Hamiltonian in reciprocal space and diagonalizing it yields magnon eigenstates and eigenenergies, which are a convenient basis set to describe arbitrary excitations by linear superimposition.

 Magnons
 --------

-As with many excitations, we find that we need to Fourier transform to get the eigenstates,
+In crystalline solids characterized by translational symmetry, the Magnon Hamiltonian assumes a simplified for in reciprocal (Fourier) space:

 .. math::
    :label: operator_fourier_transform